Further applicant information

 In general, the Teaching Fellows conducting admissions interviews will wish to probe your motives for seeking deferred entry and your plans for your year out.
 They will wish to assess its educational benefit and to reassure themselves that, at least for part of the year, you are pursuing activities that will keep you in touch with your proposed degree subject.

-We will consider candidates for deferred entry on the same basis as those applying for direct entry in 2019.
-However, in order to plan our student numbers, we do need a firm commitment to a particular year of entry and you have to indicate your choice on your UCAS form.
+We will consider candidates for deferred entry on the same basis as those applying for direct entry in 2020.
+However, in order to plan our student numbers, we do need a firm commitment to a particular year of entry and you have to indicate your choice on your UCAS application.
 Please be aware that it is very unlikely we would amend a year of entry after an offer has been made, although we would consider it in very exceptional cases.
 If you are considering the possibility of taking a gap year, you should mention it at interview.